Our Approaches

 Savings for Transformation

 Savings for Transformation is an approach being used by over six million active participants, many of whom are women, to facilitate savings and credit in a small-scale and sustainable way.
-This
+This project model instils hope and contributes to child well-being by enabling community members to plan ahead, cope with household emergencies, develop their livelihoods and invest in the health and education

 Core Project Model